jasonjay86/CS6263FaithfulCOT/README.md

 			completions.append(self.get_Mistral_answer(choice))
 ```

 That bit of code loads the model and tokenizer from Hugging Face, tokenizes the prompt and sends the tokenized prompt to the model through `model.generate()`.
 It then decodes the response and splits it up into a format the original Faithful COT code likes.
 Most of that code is directly from the [Mistral Hugging Face page]( https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2), but adapted to work here.
-I needed to write an extra function called `get_Mistral_answer()` to format Mistral’s response to fit the rest of the code.
+I also needed to write an extra function called `get_Mistral_answer()` to format Mistral’s response to fit the rest of the code.

 And that’s basically it.
 Mistral, locked and loaded.
 Let’s run it!